Bonneville Salt Flats: Land speed events

-Land speed records and Land speed racing records have been set many times on the Bonneville Salt Flats.
-The record for wheel-driven vehicles (449 MPH) was set there in 2018, and for rocket or jet propelled vehicles (630 MPH; since superseded) in 1970.
+Land speed records and land speed racing records have been set many times on the Bonneville Salt Flats.
+The record for wheel-driven vehicles (449 MPH) was set there in 2018 and for rocket or jet propelled vehicles (630 MPH; since superseded) in 1970.

 Motorcar racing has taken place at the salt flats since 1914.
 Racing takes place at part of the Bonneville Salt Flats known as the Bonneville Speedway.
 There are five major land speed events that take place at the Bonneville Salt Flats.
-Bonneville "Speed Week" takes place mid-August followed by "World of Speed" in September and the "World Finals" take place early October.
+Bonneville "Speed Week" takes place mid-August followed by "World of Speed" in September; the "World Finals" take place early October.
 These three events welcome cars, trucks, and motorcycles.
 The "Bub Motorcycle Speed Trials" are for motorcycles only.
 World records are contested at the Mike Cook ShootOut in September.

-The Southern California Timing Association and the Utah Salt Flats Racing Association organizes and plans the multi-vehicle events, but all event promoters contribute to prepping and maintaining the salt.
-"Speed Week" events in August were canceled in 2015 and 2022, due to the poor condition of the salt in certain parts of the flats.
-The salt flats had been swamped by heavy rains earlier in the year, as usual, but this year the rains also triggered mudslides from surrounding mountains onto a section of the flats used for the land-speed racing courses.
+The Southern California Timing Association and the Utah Salt Flats Racing Association organize the multi-vehicle events, but all event promoters contribute to prepping and maintaining the salt.
+"Speed Week" events in August were canceled in 2015 and 2022 due to the poor condition of the salt in certain parts of the flats.
+The salt flats had been swamped by heavy rains earlier in the year, as usual, but the rains also triggered mudslides from surrounding mountains onto a section of the flats used for the land-speed racing courses.